-Great Swamp Management Area Professional Review and Guide
+Great Swamp Management Area Professional Guide

 "This relaxing loop on woods roads travels through upland and wet-footed woods, past fields, and alongside open and vegetated waters—the habitats of pond turtle and croaking frog, patrolling kingfisher and dive-bombing osprey.
 Covering nearly 3,400 acres, with a 138-acre impound, Great Swamp is one of the most extensive freshwater swamps in the region.
 Spring migration swells bird counts and species sightings.